Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 3. Voice of Customer (VoC)

-Voice of Customer (VoC) means listening to what your customers are saying across different platforms.
-It gathers everything from survey answers and support chats to social media comments.
+Voice of Customer (VoC) means listening to what your customers say across different platforms.
+It gathers everything from survey answers and support chats to social media comments, helping you gauge customer expectations and collect various customer data.

 This approach gives you a full picture of your customers' thoughts and feelings about your product or service.